appressoas/django_cradmin/docs/guide_gettingstarted/gettingstartedguide_part_two.rst

 code which does something.
 As you may have noticed we have not written any integration tests seeing if CRadmin is working as intended with Django.
 This kind of testing is allready done in CRadmin, leaving unittesting to us.

-So let's chose four things to test for our list view.
+So let's chose five things to test for our list view.
 First see if it displayes just one message and that the description title is equal to the message's title.
 Second test involves several messages and checks that the body of a each message is shown in the template.
 The third test is to check if the ``block message`` get our content when there are no messages in the system.
-The fourth and final test for this section is for what we did in the template ``message_listbuilder.django.html`` and just checks if the account name which wrote the message is shown in template.
+The fourth test for this section is for what we did in the template ``message_listbuilder.django.html`` and just checks if the account name which wrote the message is shown in template.
+The fith and final test find the length of the message body in the template and checks if it is equal to what we said in the template's ``block description-content``.

+Since we use two templates in one test class, we add some comments making it easier to remember what we did when we look at the code in the future and make it easier for other to understand what we have done.

 So far we have used the hmtls selector ``one``.
 When displaying several messages in a template we need to use the htmls selector ``list`` and count the number of times a CSS class occour, which should be equal to the number of messages